FlowFuse/website/src/blog/2024/04/using-webhook-with-node-red.md

 ### Example Scenario:

-For example, Consider a manufacturing facility that utilizes temperature sensors to monitor temperature levels in critical areas.
+Consider a manufacturing facility that utilizes temperature sensors to monitor temperature levels in critical areas.
 When the temperature surpasses predefined thresholds, it triggers a series of actions for maintenance and monitoring.

 !["Diagram explaining how component works in"](./images/using-webhook-with-node-red-diagram.png "Role Based Access Control For Node-RED with FlowFuse"){data-zoomable}